 This is really the Cadillac of places to store your litter box and let your cat do her business.
 It is totally secluded and on top of this it has multiple forms of cat litter control built right in.

 Litter domes are another rendition of your covered litter box, but they are a little bit different in design and in execution.
 On the overall though they are very effective in providing a good enclosed space for your cat to take care of business while minimizing litter tracking.

 This particular model also has a built in litter capturing stairwell that helps knock litter off your cat’s feet as they exit.

 A few notes on differences in case you aren’t familiar.
-Clearly you see the dome is more circular than square, which admittedly doesn’t have much impact on your cat’s ability to use it, but it does make liners more complicated to use.
+Clearly you see the dome is more circular than square, which can make liners more complicated to use.

 The other thing worth noting is that the front entrance is always open in domes, they don’t swing closed like most covered or hooded litter boxes.
-This has a couple implications, namely that scent control is worse and that litter can be kicked out the entrance more easily.
+Scent control is worse because of this.

 The key saving grace is that the stairs on the way in are raised up over the height of the litter so they still do a solid job of controlling litter, especially compared to a traditional low sided litter box.

 If you’ve got an older cat or a cat that has a difficult time climbing into a traditional litter box then you’ll definitely want to consider this product from KittyGoHere.